 Notes: The arms of either the 2nd (Anthony-Maria Browne, succ.
 1592-1629) or 3rd viscount (Francis Browne succ.
 1629-1682) - the 1st viscount was a Knight of the Garter and no garter is shown.

 Current location: Cowdray House, Midhurst, West Sussex, England.

 Description: Rectangular; astragal and fillet moulding on top and side edges; symmetrical layout of date and initials; date split between left and right sides, initials in middle, central letter in line with date, outer letters lower.

-Notes: Typical lettering of early 18th century.
+Notes: One of a series of backs dating to the 1730s and 40s using very similar sets of letters and numerals.
 K may relate to the surname, while the F and S may relate to the initials of husband and wife respectively.
 Sold at Christie's Masters and Maker auction, 30 November 2010, lot 521.

 Inscription: 17 K 38 / F S